-The 2022/23 annual report is a consolidation of four quarterly reports as verified and validated by the Internal Audit.
+The 2021/22 annual report is a consolidation of four quarterly reports as verified and validated by the Internal Audit.

-15. Prior modifications to audit reports
+15.Prior modifications to audit reports

-Although the Legislature did obtain a clean audit outcome in the 2022-23 financial year, an action plan has been developed to address issues raised by the Auditor-General in that financial year.
+Although the Legislature did get an unqualified report in the 2021-22 financial year, an action plan has been developed to address issues raised by the Auditor General in that financial year.
 Progress reports are being compiled on the monthly basis to monitor the implementation of the action plan.